-The Scheme offers you the option to invest in three funds with different levels of risk.
-You can choose to invest solely in one fund or a combination of them.
-The investments of the funds are made in accordance with the PDS and the SIPO.
+The Scheme offers nine different Funds, each with different levels of risk.
+You can choose to invest solely in one Fund or a combination of them.
+The investments of the Funds are made in accordance with the PDS and the SIPO.

-The three funds are:
+The nine Funds are: